 Bora Rings: Bora Rings are places where ceremonies took place.
 Bora Rings are found throughout the Redlands and can appear as circular areas of hardened earth, with an outer raised area.

-Settlements: Many Aboriginal people were displaced and forced to resettle in new areas following European settlement.
+Settlements: Many Aboriginal people were displaced and resettled in new areas following European settlement.
 These places have become an important part of the history of many Aboriginal people in the Redlands.

 Sacred places: as well as Bora Rings, there are many other sites of significance in Aboriginal culture.
 These include places of other ceremony, pathways or travel routes, burial places and places connected to the dreaming stories of the area.